awsdocs/amazon-ecs-developer-guide/doc_source/scheduled_tasks_cli_tutorial.md

 1. Add the details of your ECS cluster and task definition as a target for the CloudWatch Events rule\.
 Specify the cluster and task definition using the full ARN\.

    This example defines the target for `MyRule1` as the `first-run-task-definition:1` task definition in the `default` cluster and assigns the `ecsEventsRole` IAM role to it\.
 It requests that `1` task be scheduled\.
-The cluster and task definition must already be created; otherwise, you receive an error\.
+The cluster and task definition must already be created\.
+Otherwise, you receive an error\.

    ```
    aws events put-targets --rule "MyRule1" --targets "Id"="1","Arn"="arn:aws:ecs:us-east-1:123456789012:cluster/default","RoleArn"="arn:aws:iam::123456789012:role/ecsEventsRole","EcsParameters"="{"TaskDefinitionArn"= "arn:aws:ecs:us-east-1:123456789012:task-definition/first-run-task-definition:1","TaskCount"= 1}"